Novi Sad: Transportation

 Three bridges cross the Danube in Novi Sad (as of 2020): Liberty Bridge (Most Slobode) connects Sremska Kamenica with the city proper.
 Varadin Bridge (Varadinski most) and Žeželj Bridge (Žeželjev most), connects Petrovaradin with city centre, and used for railway and heavy truck traffic.
-The bridges span the Danube-Tisa-Danube canal, running north of the city centre.
+Many bridges also span the Danube-Tisa-Danube canal, running north of the city centre.
+Currently, two bridges over the Danube are being built, along with two new railway bridges over the Danube-Tisa-Danube canal.